 The Board's practice is to review the Company's non-employee Director compensation program periodically based on recommendations from the Committee tasked with Director compensation oversight, and any changes are generally made effective as of January 1st of the following calendar year.
-Every one to two years, the Committee tasked with Director compensation oversight performs a comprehensive benchmarking review of the program, including each element of the program as well as the compensation in total.
+At least every two years, the Committee tasked with Director compensation oversight performs a comprehensive benchmarking review of the program, including each element of the program as well as the compensation in total.

-In August 2018, the Corporate Governance Committee reviewed the results of a benchmarking study of non-employee Director compensation conducted by Meridian, the independent compensation consultant, which analyzed market practices among the same peer group used by the Compensation Committee for purposes of benchmarking executive compensation for fiscal 2019 as well as a summary of practices from the Fortune 250.
+In August 2019, the Compensation Committee reviewed the results of a benchmarking study of non-employee Director compensation conducted by Meridian, the independent compensation consultant, which analyzed market practices among the same peer group used by the Compensation Committee for purposes of benchmarking executive compensation as well as a summary of practices from the Fortune 250.
 The Board's compensation philosophy is to benchmark total non-employee Director compensation at mid-way between the medians of the peer group and Fortune 250.
-The study showed that the Company's non-employee Director compensation program for fiscal 2019 was somewhat below the benchmark reference level between the medians of the peer group and the Fortune 250.
+The study showed that the Company's non-employee Director compensation program for fiscal 2020 was slightly below the benchmark reference level between the medians of the peer group and the Fortune 250.
+The Compensation at such time.